 It is also, along with the island of Krk, the largest Croatian island (66 km long) with numerous wonderful beaches- so if you plan to visit more than one, I would highly recommend you to go with a car!

-The island is known for its desolated pebble beaches with crystal clear water, many of them reachable only by foot, which will make you share it with only a few more people (a thing unimaginable on the shore in the summer months)!
+The island is known for its desolated pebble beaches with crystal clear water, many of them reachable only by foot, which will make you share it with only a few more people (a thing unimaginable on the mainland in the summer months)!

 Thanks to our lovely camping spot near Osor shadowed by dense pine tree crowns with a smell of the sea and salt in the air, we spent a lot of our time laying in our hammocks and reading books.
 Despite that, we got to see and taste some of the island’s highlights: